GiGurra/fl/README.md

 ### Concurrency

 Fluffy will have some kind of concurrency model.
-Possibly beam style supervision and actor model, ikd :D.
+Possibly beam style supervision and actor model, idk :D.

 ```fluffy
 // Spawn a new process